imnothaxing/routes-mod/README.md

 Yes, I wrote this using ChatGPT 😎

 A desktop overlay app built with Flask and PyWebView.
 Designed to help with managing route data in an intuitive and minimal UI.
-Includes an EXE build option using PyInstaller.
 (LOL what the fuck)

 ---